Linaro/OpenCSD/README.md

     - __Bugfix__: ETMv3: Fix missing comma in string list. (github issue #31)
     - __Bugfix__: makefile: tests: Fix build race problem (github issue #32)
     - __Bugfix__: tests: fix ignore tpiu command line options (github issue #28)

+- _Version 1.0.0_:
+    - __New Decode Protocol__: Support added for the ETE protocol, used by ARM PEs that implement the FEAT_ETE feature.
+Supports new architectural features in this trace, including FEAT_TME.
+    - __Update__: Output Elememts: New protocol defines two new output elements.
+    - __Update__: Add support for WFIT / WFET instructions traced as P0 elements.
+    - __Update__: Architecture versioning.
+Arch v8 + PEs may add features in a flexible manner, and ARM also declares future features ahead of architecture versions to allow support to be added.
+                  APIs requiring an architecture version can now use ARCH_AA64 to declare a version of v8.3 + additional features.
+This relaxes the strict versionnig rules that the decoder uses when looking for Opcodes as trace waypoints.
+    - __Update__: docs: Add linux 'man' file and installation.
+    - __Bugfix__: build: Fix clean install, and remove static lib build test from main makefile to dev makefile only. (github issue #33)

 Licence Information
 ===================